NunomValdez/Marketplace-API/README.md

 **Note:** You need to have NodeJS installed in your system.

 - Download the Git repository to your machine;
+- You have to create a .env file, and put this variable: DATABASE_URL="file:./dev.db", or in the schema.prisma you can write '"file:./dev.db"' in the url parameter.
 - Run the command "npm install" in the terminal, in the project folder;

 ---